mluukkai/WebPalvelinohjelmointi2023/english/week5.md

          to_return(:status => 200, :body => "", :headers => {})
 ```

-As you'll understand from the error message, you can also stub the HTTP call for the singular URL string with the help of the comand <code>stub_request</code>.
+As you'll understand from the error message, you can also stub the HTTP call for the singular URL string with the help of the command <code>stub_request</code>.
 The same test can also contain various <code>stub_request</code> calls, all defining answers for different URL requests.

 > ## Exercise 3
 >